 The Privacy Rights for California Minors in the Digital World Act (also called the Eraser Button Law) applies to websites and mobile applications that allow users under the age of 18 to register and post content.

-The Eraser Button Law states that these websites and apps must allow users under the age of 18 to remove the content or information they have contributed if and when they desire.
+The Eraser Button Law states that these websites and mobile apps must allow users under the age of 18 to remove the content or information they have contributed if and when they desire.
 It also states that these users must be clearly informed of their right and ability to do so.